stefaniedev/freecodecamp-coursework/front-end-development-certification/1-html5-and-css.md

 Opening tags look like this: `<h1>` Closing tags look like this: `</h1>`

-Note that the only difference between opening tags and closing tags is that closing tags have a slash after their opening angle bracket.

-Each challenge has tests that you can run at any time by clicking the "Run tests" button.
-Once you get all tests passing, you can advance to the next challenge.

-To pass the test on this challenge, change your h1 element's text to say "Hello World" instead of "Hello".
-Then click the "Run tests" button.

 - [x] Your h1 element should have the text "Hello World".

 ```